-Art Copyright Infringement and YourCreative Health
+Art Copyright Infringement

-To begin with, a decent arts attorney can cost $2,000-$3,000 per day (and sometimes more).
-Unless you're losing that kind of money, or the person infringing on your copyright is making or stands to make that kind of money by marketing pirated images of your art, or you have a history of selling images of your art for thousands of dollars or more each, stop right here and go no further.
-Hiring an attorney makes no sense.
-In fact, the overwhelming majority of infringement cases involve far less money than is cost effective to fight legal battles over.
+A good arts attorney can cost anywhere from $2,000-$3,000 per day (and sometimes more).
+If you're making that kind of money selling your art, or the person infringing on your copyright is making or stands to make that kind of money by marketing pirated works of your art, or you have a history of selling the specific infringed artworks for thousands of dollars or more each, then hiring an attorney may make sense.
+If you're not, stop right there and go no further.
+The truth is that the overwhelming majority of infringement cases involve far less money than is cost-effective to fight over.

-Let's say you have the documents to prove you're losing thousands of dollars or more.
-Now you have to prove those losses are a direct result of your images being stolen and marketed without your permission.
-You also you have to prove that the infringed images are yours, that you came up with them before the infringer did, and that the infringement is so obvious to a judge and/or jury, people who most likely know little or nothing about art, that they'll easily see you're right and will decide in your favor.
+Assuming you have all this information, can you show that the infringement is so obvious to a judge and/or jury-- people who most likely know little or nothing about art-- that they'll easily see you're right and will decide in your favor?
+That the art or images they're selling look the same or really similar to your art?
 If you get this far, you probably have a case.
-If you've got the money (or can find an attorney who's willing to take the case on a contingency basis) and are willing to endure the pain, you should probably hire an attorney.
+If you've got the money (or can find an attorney who's willing to take the case on a contingency basis) and are willing to endure the inconveniences, you should probably hire an attorney.

 Disclaimer: I am not an attorney and this article is not to be construed as legal advice.
 If you have questions involving legalities or the law, contact an attorney.